syncfusion-content/maui-docs/MAUI/ImageEditor/shape.md

 * Polygon
 * Polyline

-## Path annotation
+## Polygon

-It draws a series of connected straight lines and used to create triangles, pentagons, and other shapes with multiple points.

-N> In a polygon shape, a line automatically connects the first and last points.
+A polygon is formed by connecting a series of straight lines, and in addition to the `Points` collection includes specific points, a line is automatically connects the first and last points.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}